 Photo Delivery Guide

 Your photos are now available for download through a hosted, secure third party service called Pixieset.
-Pixieset is used to make it easy for you and all guests with the password to download, share and comment on the photos in your gallery.
+Pixieset is used to make it easier for all guests with the password to download, share and archive the photos in your gallery.

 Once you have had time to view the entire gallery on a good quality large screen, I would really appreciate your feedback at firstname.lastname@example.org.
 You can also use this email address to request any further changes/requests or comments about photos.

 Where are my photos?